 Avgn= n-N+1ntk-tk-1/N, Varn= n-N+1ntk-tk-1-Avgn2N

-Editor's note: How the PMF peer (sender) knows how to send PMF request messages (e.g. how frequently and with what QoS class) in order to allow the other PMF peer (receiver) to measure the jitter is FFS.
+The jitter measurement can be enabled based on the indication from PCF.
+For example, the PCF sends the jitter threshold (as defined in subclause 6.3.2.2) for SDF to the SMF.
+If one or more SDF(s) in the QoS flow apply the jitter threshold, the jitter measurement for this QoS flow is enabled.
+The PMF message for jitter measurement is transported via this QoS flow, and the frequency of these PMF messages can be decided based on the implementation, according to jitter threshold received from PCF.

 NOTE: The jitter measurement precision depends on the number of PMF messages sent within a certain time interval.
 It can be decided based on the requirement of the traffic.
 For example, the microsecond-level latency-sensitive services will need more PMF messages sent in a certain period than the millisecond-level delay-sensitive services.

 6.3.2.2 Thresholds for traffic steering/switching/splitting

-Some thresholds, such as Maximum RTT, Maximum UL/DL Packet Loss Rate and/or jitter, are provided to the UE and the UPF for triggering traffic steering/switching/splitting, similar as RAN support information defined for 3GPP access supporting the RAN for handover threshold decision.
+Some thresholds, such as Maximum RTT, Maximum UL/DL Packet Loss Rate and/or jitter, are provided to the UE and the UPF for triggering traffic steering/switching/splitting.
+These thresholds are applied for non-GBR QoS flow..

-In the existing specification, RAN support information is defined for 3GPP access supporting the RAN for handover threshold decision, quote from TS 23.503 [5] clause 6.3.1:

-Table 6.3.2.2-1